stepanzarubin/estimator/README.md

 2. Save Tariff.
 3. Save Calculation Log.
 5. Representation can be based on Estimate model, since it has all the information (result does not have EO and T)
+6. Once estimate saved (quote sent to a customer), show diff between actual and saved estimate

 ## Future
 1. Evaluation Object and Tariff is enough to implement calculation.